NewcastleRSE-Training/carpentries-python-exercises-2/index.md

 </details>

 ## Exercise 8.2 Return versus print
-Note that return and print are not interchangeable. print is a Python function that prints data to the screen.
-It enables us, users, see the data. return statement, on the other hand, makes data visible to the program.
+Note that return and print are not interchangeable. `print` is a Python function that prints data to the screen.
+It enables us to see the data.
+A `return` statement makes data visible to the program.
 Let’s have a look at the following function:

 ```python
 def add(a, b):